isabella232/customer-success.en/help/drive-content-velocity-for-AEM-sites.md

 Tackling these simultaneously is daunting.
 On the other hand, trying to solve each piece-by-piece creates frustration, as each of the workstreams within the content lifecycle inevitably overlaps with the other.

-How does an individual stakeholder--from the creative, the technical, or the functional side—wade through the multiple layers of management, strategy, and administrative objectives?
+How does an individual stakeholder--from the creative, the technical, or the functional side--wade through the multiple layers of management, strategy, and administrative objectives?
 How does one abolish silos based on nascent and peripheral strategic objectives that might inform each other?
 How can they do so when this overlap might not be visible to the appropriate stakeholders?

 The answer: an individual stakeholder can't.
 When aligning the organization to the solution, the decision must be taken as a whole because it affects the entire team.

 More importantly, the spark of transformation has to fundamentally come from leadership.
-Only when leadership is invested in organizational change and can envision the tangible benefits of it, will the appropriate organizational design and processes—which are critical to harnessing an enterprise-level solution—be created.
+Only when leadership is invested in organizational change and can envision the tangible benefits of it, will the appropriate organizational design and processes--which are critical to harnessing an enterprise-level solution--be created.

 This is because driving speed in enterprise-level CMS is ultimately about content.
 Content is intrinsically developed through a lifecycle, which touches all parts of the organization, and remains visible to leadership at all times.

 Over and over, we've seen that the journey from a siloed model to a flexible and fast one comes from that initial and powerful voice in leadership.
-An understanding that to approach content lifecycle in a way requires a re-imaging of it through the team—from creator to tester.
-And that decision point—that realization—that driving content is not a question of what tool, but how we're conceiving it.
+An understanding that to approach content lifecycle in a way requires a re-imaging of it through the team--from creator to tester.
+And that decision point--that realization--that driving content is not a question of what tool, but how we're conceiving it.

 "When you start to think about content in a different way, you bring different groups to the table that may not have been together.
 From product and development to customer led experience design, you innately have different parties to build those things.
-For us, internally, leadership support and buy-in was the single greatest factor for our digital transformation." –Monique Misrahi, T-Mobile
+For us, internally, leadership support and buy-in was the single greatest factor for our digital transformation." - Monique Misrahi, T-Mobile

 "Leadership support, direction, and vision was a critical factor.
 The fantastic thing was that our leadership was inclusive and open to input.
-They listened." – Amy Bergstrom, Deloitte
+They listened." - Amy Bergstrom, Deloitte

 ### Foundation